-- 1. A member must be 7 years old to show a market hog. - 2.
-7 year olds may only show based on availability of pens.
-There will be a lottery system if needed. - 3.
-Swine must be a minimum weight of 220 pounds to sell at the fair Youth auction. - Maximum payout weight of hogs at auction is 330 pounds.
-Hogs over 330 pounds are still able to participate in showmanship and market classes. - All members must pick up official tag from the Youth Livestock Committee at the designated date, time, and location. - 6.
+- 1. A member must be 7 years old to show a market hog. - 7 year olds may only show based on availability of pens.
+There will be a lottery system if needed.
+2. - Swine must be a minimum weight of 220 pounds to sell at the fair Youth auction.
+3. - 4.
+Maximum payout weight of hogs at auction is 330 pounds.
+Hogs over 330 pounds are still able to participate in showmanship and market classes. - All members must pick up official tag from the Youth Livestock Committee at the designated date, time, 5. and location. - 6.
 There will be classes for barrows and gilts.
-A member may only show either a barrow or gilt. - 7.
-All market hogs being exhibited at the Berlin Fair cannot have hair shorter than 1⁄2 inch in length.
+A member may only show either a barrow or gilt. - All market hogs being exhibited at the Berlin Fair cannot have hair shorter than 1⁄2 inch in length.
 If it is found to be shorter, the project will not be allowed to be sold at the Youth Market Livestock Auction.
-The project animal will be checked by the fair veterinarian prior to the hog show, if found that the animal has been clipped/shaved they will be disqualified, meaning not eligible for show or sale. - 8.
-Ractopamine may not be given to any fair swine.
+The project animal will be checked by the fair veterinarian prior to the hog show, if found that the animal has been clipped/shaved they will be disqualified, meaning not eligible for show or sale.

+8. Ractopamine may not be given to any fair swine.

-8551 Junior Hog Showmanship - 9 - 11 years old No Premiums 8552 Intermediate Hog Showmanship -12-14 years old No Premiums 8553 Senior Hog Showmanship -15-19 years old.
-No Premiums 8555 Market barrows No Premiums 8556 Market gilts .No Premiums 8561 Market Hogs Club Herd No Premiums Each Youth club will be eligible to show a club herd consisting of four animal ls of any size or breed.
-The herd is to be selected by club members and is to consist of anima als owned by at breed.
-The herd is to be selected by club members and is to consist of animals owned by at least three members.
+8550 Novice Hog Showmanship - 7-11 years old in their first year in the project.
+8551 Junior Hog Showmanship - 9 - 11 years old No Premiums 8552 Intermediate Hog Showmanship -12-14 years old No Premiums 8553 Senior Hog Showmanship -15-19 years old No Premiums 8555 Market barrows No Premiums 8556 Market gilts No Premiums 8561 Market Hogs Club Herd No Premiums Each Youth club will be eligible to show a club herd consisting of four anim als of any size or breed.
+The herd is to be selected by club members and is to consist of anim mals owned by at least three members. •